There’s nothing quite like travel to help you grow as a person.

 5. When you go for cheap, you get what you pay for.

-I’ll always remember the time that my wife and I tried to save a few bucks on a hotel in Malaysia.
+I’ll always remember the time that my wife and I tried to save a few bucks on a hotel in Malaysia to start the journey.

 Instead of spending the night in a comfortable bed with a swimming pool, we had to flee our bedbug infested guesthouse (which may or may not have doubled as a brothel) at midnight and spend hours searching for a clean room that could accommodate us at such a late hour.